kalaksi/lightkeeper/README.md

 ### Post-install

-If you're using the ping monitor, you need to give Lightkeeper binary more networking privileges:
+If you're using the ping monitor (not used by default), you need to give Lightkeeper binary more networking privileges:
 ```
 $ setcap cap_net_raw+ep $MY_BINARY
 ```